9 Best Mushroom Coffee Brands

 “Mushrooms contain significant amounts of polysaccharides that act as prebiotics in our gut.
-These help increase the growth of good bacteria in our gut microbiome, mainly lactobacili.”
+These help increase the growth of good bacteria in our gut microbiome, mainly lactobacilli,” she continued.

-If you’re looking for an extra pep that’s not caffeine-related in your coffee, be on the lookout for added beneficial ingredients.
+Are you looking for extra benefits from your coffee that aren’t caffeine-related?
+Then be on the lookout for some of these beneficial ingredients.

-Like we touched on earlier, the quality, quantity, and added benefits of each mushroom coffee come into play when we talk about the price.
-An organic, local, fair trade product with probiotics and adaptogens certainly has a higher value than a simple, mushroom-coffee mix, and the price will reflect that.
+For instance, an organic, local, fair-trade product with probiotics and adaptogens certainly has a higher value than a simple, mushroom-coffee mix, and the price will reflect that.

-That’s the reason you may see a 2 oz bag of grinds with a price tag comparable to one with 12 oz in it.
-Keep this in mind as you browse through the brands and their products above, the price is often a reflection of value.
+That’s the reason why you may see a 2 oz bag of grinds with a price tag comparable to one with 12 oz in it.
+Keep this in mind as you browse through the brands and their products above; the price is often a reflection of their value.

 The best mushroom coffee is called the best for a reason.
 All of the names on this list prioritize quality and delivering the right effects, but as you’ve seen, they’re all incredibly different.

-Some products are more straightforward than others, and if you came looking for something simple and uncomplicated, then we know you’ll leave happy.
+Some products are more straightforward than others, and if you came looking for something simple and uncomplicated, then I know you’ll leave happy.

-If you were more interested in packing as many benefits into your morning brew as physically possible, we’re sure you found a few that piqued your interest.
+If you were more interested in packing as many benefits into your morning brew as physically possible, I’m sure you’ve found a few coffees that piqued your interest.

-Since we’ve now reached the end of this listicle, we hope you’re leaving with at least one or two promising picks, along with a greater understanding of what mushroom coffee is all about.
+Since we’ve now reached the end of this listicle, I hope you’re leaving with at least one or two promising picks, along with a greater understanding of what mushroom coffee is all about.

 Looking for other top brands?
 Check out these curated lists below: